Freeman Spogli Institute for International Studies

 Showing 1-5 of 5 Results

 Stanton Foundation Professor of Nuclear Security and Senior Fellow at the Freeman Spogli Institute for International Studies

-BioSam Heft-Neal is a Research Scholar at the Center on Food Security and the Environment at Stanford University.
-Sam is working to identify the impacts of environmental changes on agriculture, food availability and health around the world.
-His recent work combines household surveys with remote sensing data to examine environmental impacts on health.
+BioSam Heft-Neal is a Research Scholar at the Center on Food Security and the Environment.
+Sam is working to identify the impacts of environmental changes on health, agriculture, and food availability around the world.
+His recent work combines household surveys with remote sensing data to examine environmental drivers of child health.
 Sam holds a Ph.D. in Agricultural and Resource Economics from the University of California, Berkeley and a B.A. in Statistics and Economics from the same institution.

 Raymond A. Spruance Professor of International History, Professor of Political Science and Senior Fellow at the Freeman Spogli Institute for International Studies, Emeritus

 Current Research and Scholarly Interestscivil wars; history of nuclear weapons